sharmapritika/sharmapritika.github.io/tutorials/regrid.md

 * the variable type should be *double* of dimensions.
 * run *ncdump -h* on the source file, if the masked data does not show as "- -", mask the data properly.
 * The units of area variable are stredians.
 To get the area in km2 use a multiplying facor of 6371*6371 km^2.
-* If the data is fine resolution, use *tempestremap*.
+* If the data is of high resolution, use *tempestremap*.

 If you have the access to Cori Nersc, visit the dir : **/global/cfs/cdirs/m2467/bharat/Regridding_Techniques**.
 It has observation and model data and scripts designed to regrid them to coarser resolution.
 The file ```Regridding_Example.ipynb``` is designed to test the output of your regrided file and compare with source file.